openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

      - The comments that Software Secure entered for each "Rules Violation" incident, separated by semicolons (;).

-.. _Proctoring Results Status Column:
+.. _RPNow Proctoring Results Status Column:

 ===============================
 Values in the ``status`` Column